NOTICE OF MEMORANDUM OF UNDERSTANDING

 ii.
 The information will not be shared by the EU Entity with other parties without getting the prior written consent of the OSC.

-45. Except as provided in Paragraphs 41, 42, 43, 44 and 46, the Requesting Authority must obtain the prior written consent of the Requested Authority before disclosing non-public information received under this MOU to any non-signatory to this MOU.
+41. Except as provided in Paragraphs 37, 38, 39, 40 and 42, the Requesting Authority must obtain the prior written consent of the Requested Authority before disclosing non-public information received under this MOU to any non-signatory to this MOU.
 The Requested Authority will take into account the level of urgency of the request and respond in a timely manner.
 During an Emergency Situation, consent may be obtained in any form, including orally, provided such communication is confirmed in writing as promptly as possible following such notification.
 If consent is denied by the Requested Authority, the Requesting and Requested Authorities will consult to discuss the reasons for withholding approval of such disclosure and the circumstances, if any, under which the intended disclosure by the Requesting Authority might be allowed.

 ARTICLE EIGHT: AMENDMENTS

-48. The Authorities intend periodically to review the functioning and effectiveness of the cooperation arrangements between the OSC and the BaFin and the Bundesbank with a view, inter alia, to expanding or altering the scope or operation of this MOU should that be judged necessary.
+44. The Authorities intend periodically to review the functioning and effectiveness of the cooperation arrangements between the OSC and the BaFin with a view, inter alia, to expanding or altering the scope or operation of this MOU should that be judged necessary.
 This MOU may be amended with the written consent of all of the Authorities referred to in Paragraph 1.

 ARTICLE NINE: EXECUTION OF MOU

-49. Cooperation in accordance with this MOU will become effective on the date determined in accordance with the OSA, following the date this MOU is signed by all of the Authorities.
+45. Cooperation in accordance with this MOU will become effective on the date this MOU is signed by the Authorities and, in the case of the OSC, on the date determined in accordance with applicable legislation.

 ARTICLE TEN: SUCCESSORS